troynguyeen/k8s-projects/karpenter/README.md

 echo "Karpenter's Latest release version: $KARPENTER_VERSION"
 ```

+> [!WARNING]
-> :warning: Do not proceed further without setting the environment variable $KARPENTER_VERSION to the latest Karpenter version
+> Do not proceed further without setting the environment variable $KARPENTER_VERSION to the latest Karpenter version

 #### 3. Create the IAM Role and Instance profile for Karpenter Nodes